Bury Grammar School: Harvard College and Henry Dunster Society

+School fees

+The school fees in 2021 were £10,992 p.a. for senior pupils and £8,193 p.a. in the junior school.

 Houses

 The school has four houses, whose colours are reflected in the colour of the badge and the stripes of the tie in the school uniforms.
 Three houses were created in 1905 by Rev'd W H Howlett to re-introduce some of the camaraderie of a boarding school into the academic and sporting life of what was, by this time, a day school.
 The three houses were: